SavonarolaLabs/crystal-pool/docs/README.md

-# CrystalPool: Realtime Order-Based Exchange on L1
+# CrystalPool: Instant trades on L1

-Welcome to the CrystalPool project documentation.
-This book provides an in-depth look into the development of a **self-custodial** exchange on Ergo L1 with **real time** User Experience and clear KYA risks.
+Welcome to the CrystalPool documentation.
+This book provides an in-depth look into the development of a **self-custodial** limit order exchange on Ergo L1 with **instant** order execution and clear KYA.

 ## Table of Contents